telerik/blazor-docs/knowledge-base/grid-conditional-cell-background.md

 ### Row Template

 You can fully control the row rendering through a [row template]({%slug grid-templates-row%}) and apply the classes or inline rules you require to individual cells, or to all cells.
-Review the requirements and limitations of the row temlates and if they suit you needs.
+Review the requirements and limitations of the row templates and if they suit you needs.

 >caption Use a row template to style individual cells or the entire row conditionally